 Nitro Knowledge.
 Your Guide to Paying for College.

-You may see this loan referred to as a Federal Stafford Loan, a Direct Student Loan, or a Direct Stafford Loan.
+So, you may see student loans referred to as Federal Stafford Loans, Direct Student Loans, or Direct Stafford Loans.
 The good news: they all mean the same thing.
-However, there are two types of Stafford Loans: subsidized and unsubsidized.
-Let's talk about each.

 No, you cannot transfer a federal PLUS loan to another person, including the student whose education was paid by the loan.
 However, you may be able hand off the loan through refinancing.